TVIX is alive, and well. For information about TVIX’s reverse stock splits see this post

 But the bottom line is that the shareholder takes the default risk, not the ETF.
 For more on ETF/ETN credit risk see this post.

 If Credit Suisse has not figured out how to fix TVIX so that it tracks its index acceptably, they might want it to go away.
 They can do this by doing nothing.

-Without a reverse stock split TVIX will be eroded down towards zero by contango.
-If there aren’t any significant volatility spikes TVIX tends to decay around 90% per year, so it will probably take until December before it drops below $1.
-My understanding is that because TVIX is based on futures it may not be subject to the NYSE delisting rules, but at sub dollar prices it is not a mainstream product.
+Without frequent reverse stock splits, TVIX would be eroded down towards zero by contango.
+If there aren’t any significant volatility spikes TVIX tends to decay around 90% per year, so it wouldn’t take too long before it started trading below $1.
+My understanding is that because TVIX is based on futures it may not be subject to the NYSE delisting rules, but at sub-dollar prices it is not a mainstream product.

 Fade to black.